-Use the Postman API Network
+Explore APIs on the Postman API Network

 The Postman API Network is the largest network of APIs across the planet that developers can access and contribute to.
 Many of the teams and companies responsible for leading-edge APIs and technologies have public workspaces you can explore.
 Popular third-party APIs are also published, along with examples you can use as a starting point when writing your own APIs or collections.

-As an API consumer, you can discover new and popular APIs, workspaces, collections, and Flows on the Postman API Network.
+As an API consumer, you can discover new and popular APIs, workspaces, collections, and flows on the Postman API Network.
 Postman associates a verified badge with teams that have successfully met Postman's quality standards, enabling you to choose a public API that's best for your organization.
 Once you've chosen a public API, you can create your authentication credentials and use the API in your own workspace.

 To access the Postman API Network, visit postman.com/explore or select API Network > View all public APIs in the header.